 Overwatering is probably the most damaging of houseplant issues and is quite a common reason why Zebra Plants develop brown leaves.
 As we mentioned above, Zebra Plants don’t like soggy soil as it can cause their root system to rot.

 The browning due to overwatering does look a little different from underwatering.
 Instead of dry light brown edges, an overwatered Zebra Plant will have dark brown and yellow patches throughout the leaf.
-It usually starts from the base on the plant upwards but not always.
+It usually starts from the base of the plant upwards but not always.
 An overwatered Zebra Plant will also be quite droopy and the leaves will feel softer than usual to touch.

 To figure out if overwatering is the reason your Zebra Plant is turning brown, check the moisture levels in the soil immediately.
 If the soil is quite waterlogged and clumpy then replace it with fresh dry mix which will allow the plant to start to recover.
 Trim away the rotten roots and hold off on watering either as much or as often as you did before.

 Alongside watering habits, low humidity can also be a cause of brown leaves on your Zebra Plant.
-Often our homes can have quite dry air, especially in the winter months where we often have the heating on for several hours or more each day.
+Often our homes can have quite dry air, especially in the winter months when we often have the heating on for several hours or more each day.
 A lack of humidity in the air can cause the leaves to be a little limp, droop down, and turn dry, brown and crispy (usually starting from the tips of the leaves).

 Zebra Plants need a nice boost to the humidity levels to properly thrive.
 Although low humidity won’t tend to kill your plant, it will still cause quite a few dry brown leaf tips and edges.
-Luckily there are loads of simple tips and tricks to boost the humidity for your Zebra Plant.

 Your Zebra Plant may also be turning brown due to it getting too much direct sunlight.
 This won’t tend to happen during winter as the sun is a lot weaker but during summer intense light can cause brown spots.
 You’ll notice this happening on the side of the plant that is facing the light.
 It is best to move your plants a little further away from the window in warmer months to avoid any leaf burn.